|

 Are these Arrowheads Real?

 Depends on what you mean by "Real".
 This is the question almost every kid asks when looking at my stuff.
 My usual answer is "YES ... put the arrowhead on an arrow and it will kill a deer".
 This answer usually drives the kids crazy since what they are really asking is if these are old artifacts and not modern ones.
-So to answer this question - all items sold through this site are made by me and thus are modern items but made in the traditional ancient methods.
+So to answer this question - all items sold through this site are made by me, who was adopted into a Native American tribe, and consequently are modern items but made in the traditional ancient methods.
 They are "real" in every sense except being "old".

 BACK TO TOP